upenn-libraries/Find/README.md

 users 🌈 this is free and straightforward.
 [Install docker engine](https://docs.docker.com/engine/install/) and then [add the compose plugin](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually).

-For Mac users, follow [the installation instructions](https://docs.docker.com/desktop/install/mac-install/), but at some point a license is needed for full functionality.
+For Mac users, the easiest and recommended way to get Docker Compose is to [install Docker Desktop](https://docs.docker.com/desktop/install/mac-install/).
+While this is enough to get the application running, you should request membership to the Penn Libraries Docker Team license from [the IT Helpdesk](https://ithelp.library.upenn.edu/support/home) for full functionality.

 ## Starting App Services